Contact Us

 Table of Contents

-The ability to Secure or Unsecure Messages is available across Artera including Manual Messages, Broadcasts, Automations, Campaigns, and Quick Responses.
-Important: You can only send Secure Messages to Verified Patients.
+The ability to secure or unsecure messages is available across Artera including manual messages, Bulk Messages, Triggers, Campaigns, and Quick Responses.
+NOTE: You can only send secure messages to Verified Patients.

 Patient View